Updated: Mar 30, 2022

 ***This article only applies to the standard possession order.

 The key phrase in the above paragraph is Extended Summer Possession.
 That is the thirty days that the non-custodial parent gets in the summer in addition to their standard weekends throughout the summer.
-(1st, 3rd, 5th weekends, AND Thursday's from 6 PM -8 PM).
+(Generally the 1st, 3rd, 5th weekends)

 The luxury of summer is that the non-custodial parent can pick whichever 30 days they want in the summer.
 They do not have to be consecutive.
 You can split your 30 days into two sets of 15 days!
-You do not have to default to the standard July 1 – July 31 dates, but you must give notice of your exact dates prior to April 1 pursuant to the rules for notification set out in your order.
+You do not have to default to the standard dates listed above, but you must give notice of your exact dates prior to April 1st pursuant to the rules for notification set out in your order.

-** If the non-custodial parent and custodial parent live more than 100 miles away from each other then the non-custodial parent receives 42 days instead of 30.**
+** REMEMBER: If the non-custodial parent and custodial parent live more than 100 miles away from each other then the non-custodial parent receives 42 days instead of 30 days in the summer.**

 Custodial parent (parent with custody or CP):